The Great Gift of Life

 kōan (pronounced /ˈkoʊ.ɑːn/) is a story, dialogue, question, or statement, the meaning of which cannot be understood by rational thinking but can be accessed through insight born of personal experience.

 Don’t let your future be written.
-Commit your whole body (i.e., body & mind) to overcoming hard physical efforts, challenging mental puzzles, and stressful emotional situations and begin to understand the great gift of life.
+Commit your body & mind to overcoming hard physical efforts, challenging mental puzzles, and stressful emotional situations and begin to understand the great gift of life.
 Get out there, let your soul breath, and feel the rapture of being alive.

 I’ll see you on top.